 According to a report of November 6, 2018, the Turkish authorities are initiating further measures to change the demographic composition in ʿAfrin.
 In order to resettle internally displaced persons from other parts of Syria in ʿAfrin, the local Turkish authorities have founded a housing association (Rudaw).

-On November 8, 2018, the border crossing at the Turkish-Syrian border at the village of Hamam near Jindiras has been reopened (ARK News).
+On November 8, 2018, the border crossing at the Turkish-Syrian border by the village of Hamam near Jindiras has been reopened (ARK News).

 Release of women and children in As-Suwayda

 According to reports of regime-affiliated news-channels on November 8, 2018, a military operation of the Syrian army led to the release of the last group of the abducted women and children by ISIS in as-Suwayda (SMART News).
 Several sources of SMART News denied the regime’s coverage and said that the release was based on an agreement between the Syrian regime and ISIS.
 According to SMART News, the agreement was supported by Russia and the United States.
 It is said to include the release of ISIS-members’ wives from prisons of the regime and the permission to bring food and medical supplies to ISIS-controlled areas.
 On November 9, 2018, the last nineteen women and children reached as-Suwayda.
 Two children and one woman were murdered during the months-long abduction.